miguelsalazar-mams/lab-basic-operations/README.md

 ## Deliverables

-`challenge-1.ipynb` and `challenge-2.ipynb` with your responses.
+`main.ipynb` with your responses.

 ## Submission

 Upon completion, add your deliverables to git.
-Then commit git and push your branch to the remote.
+Then git commit, push your branch to the remote and make a merge request as taught in class.

 ## Resources